Debian/britney2/doc/solutions-to-common-policy-issues.rst

 ----------------------------------------

-A "missing build" happens when britney detects that the binaries for a given architecture are missing or is not up to date.
-This is detected by checking the "Packages" files in the archive, so britney have no knowledge of *why* the build is missing.
+A "missing build" happens when britney detects that the binaries for a given architecture are missing or not up to date.
+This is detected by checking the "Packages" files in the archive, so britney has no knowledge of *why* the build is missing.
 Accordingly, this kind of issue is flagged as a "possibly permanent" issue.